 It’s also notable that Nick uses Michealis’s point of view to talk about the aftermath of Myrtle’s death, which in a similar manner suggests he feels less connected to the Wilsons than he does to Gatsby.

 The novel from Jordan’s point of view would likely be much less sentimental when it comes to Gatsby.
 Nick obviously idealizes him by the end while Jordan doesn’t seem to see him as anything more than a source of fun and intrigue.
-We would likely get a much better sense of Daisy’s motivations and thought process throughout the novel, something we barely get access to with Nick’s narration.
+We would also likely get a much better sense of Daisy’s motivations and thought process throughout the novel, something we barely get access to with Nick’s narration.

 Daisy's motto: if you don't have anything nice to say, come and sit by me.